vm75/openvpn-proxy/README.md

 ```

 ### Creating and running a container
-The image requires the container be created with the `NET_ADMIN` and `NET_RAW` capabilities and `/dev/net/tun` accessible.
+The image requires the container be created with the `NET_ADMIN` capability and `/dev/net/tun` accessible.
 Below are bare-bones examples for `docker run` and Compose; however, you'll probably want to do more than just run the VPN client.
 See the sections below to learn how to use the [proxies](#http_proxy-and-socks_proxy) and have [other containers use `openvpn-proxy`'s network stack](#using-with-other-containers).

 Create files vpn.ovpn & vpn.auth in a data folder.
 Store your VPN provider's ovpn file in vpn.ovpn & your credentials in vpn.auth (username=1st line, password=2nd line)